neo-kai-shuen/ShootingsAnalysis/README.md

-# Analysis of shootings records
+# Data Mining and Analysis of US Police Shootings: Patterns, Predictions, and Insights

 ## University of Arizona - INFO523 Data Mining and Discovery